ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

 ## CrayPat

-The Cray Performance Analysis Tool (CrayPAT) is a powerful framework for analysing a parallel application’s performance on Cray supercomputers.
+The Cray Performance Analysis Tool (CrayPat) is a powerful framework for analysing a parallel application’s performance on Cray supercomputers.
 It can provide very detailed information about the timing and performance of individual application procedures.